Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Discussion

-Our suggested procedures are compared to several other threshold based procedures that attempt to control, with varying degrees of success, the false positive error rate: (i) the Wild Binary Segmentation procedure of \cite{Fr14}, (ii) the SaRa procedure of \cite{NZ12}, (iii) the CBS procedure of \cite{OlVe04}, and (iv) a related iterative threshold based implementation of the statistic of \cite{Mu14}.
+Our suggested procedures are compared to several other threshold based procedures that attempt to control, with varying degrees of success, the false positive error rate: (i) the Wild Binary Segmentation (WBS) procedure of \cite{Fr14}, (ii) the SaRa procedure of \cite{NZ12}, (iii) the CBS procedure of \cite{OlVe04}, and (iv) Multi, a related iterative threshold based implementation of the statistic of \cite{Mu14}.
 Each of these methods has strengths and weaknesses, some obvious, others not so obvious.
-The procedures (i), (iii), (iv), and our pseudo-sequential procedure exert reasonable control over the false positive rate and have good power of detection.
-The statistics (\ref{LR}) and (ii) provide strict asymptotic control of the false positive rate, but have somewhat less power.
-In particular, (ii) suffers a severe loss of power when change-points are close together.
-In this regard, (iii) and (iv) show expected power advantages/disadvantages, with (iii) performing better in detecting near-by change-points of large amplitude and (iv) performing better in detecting distant change-points of small amplitude.
-Our iterative thresholding implementation of (iv) is based on the approximation (7.16) and is quite different from the algorithm suggested in \cite{Mu14}.
-In spite of being designed to detect relatively long intervals of small amplitude at the expense of less power to detect short intervals of large amplitude, the multiscale statistic of \cite{Mu14} performed very well in our examples where there is a preponderance of short intervals.
-In problems having a different distribution of long and short intervals it may prove even more useful.
-The method of \cite{NZ12} performs well when the change-points are well separated, but poorly when they are close together.
+The procedures WBS, SLLR, CBS, and Multi have the best power of detection.
+CBS and Multi have less adequate control over the false positive rate, especially when the number of change-points is large.
+The statistics LLR and SaRa provide strict asymptotic control of of the false positive error rate, but LLR has less power than the others, SaRa suffers a severe loss of power when change-points are close together.
+CBS and Multi show expected power advantages/disadvantages, with CBS performing better in detecting near-by change-points of large amplitude and Multi performing better in detecting distant change-points of small amplitude.
+If at both of relatively nearby change-points the mean moves in the same direction, CBS and Multi often pick an intermediate value and fail to detect the second change-point.
+Our thresholding implementation of Multi is based on the approximation (2.9) and omits the dynamic programming step from the algorithm suggested in \cite{Mu14}.
+We (and others) found that algorithm to perform poorly when used with default parameters; but our analysis shows that when it is calibrated to have a false positive rate comparable to the others, it performs competitively.

+In view of the increase in false positives for CBS and Multi and decrease for LLR when the number of change-points is large, if one's goals are primarily exploratory, a visual and/or rough preliminary analysis that gives us some idea of the number and configuration of change-points may be helpful in choosing a detection threshold that brings the false positive and false negative rates into balance.